Katarokwi Union of Tenants calls for resignation of BIA executive director amidst controversial letter

 The letter that has upset many was sent to downtown businesses on August 11 and was written by the BIA's new executive director, Marijo Cuerrier.

-The letter received attention on an Instagram page that focuses on local issues, and resulted in backlash against Cuerrier and the BIA.
+The letter received attention after it had been posted on an Instagram page that focuses on local issues, and resulted in backlash against Cuerrier and the BIA.

-It address challenges with "street-involved individuals" and goes on to suggest that businesses ask individuals on the property to leave and call the police on those causing a disurbance as well discourage any form of panhandling with customers.
+It addresses challenges with "street-involved individuals" and goes on to suggest that businesses ask individuals on the property to leave and call the police on those causing a disturbance as well discourage any form of panhandling with customers.

 The article states that Kingston's homeless have more than enough resources and so customers don't need to help them.

-"Kingston has a great food program and social service program in place, thergore there is no need to supply people with additional money, food, or drink." the letter says.
+"Kingston has a great food program and social service program in place, therefore there is no need to supply people with additional money, food, or drink." the letter says.

 "Supporting them with spare change or food enables them to continue loitering and panhandling, rather than seeking appropriate support, and in some cases enabling illegal drug use."